ryanwhite04/chengyule/README.md

 # Running Locally

 ## Static website

+**Deprecation Notice**
+Due to lack of time, support for the static website is dropped, while focussing on the dynamic heroky website

 If you just want to mess around with the "selection-puzzle" web component and add some features, you don't need to run flask or anything.
 You can just ```cd``` into the ```static``` directory and run ```python -m http.server``` and visit [localhost:8000](http://localhost:8000) in your browser